eXhumer/ink/readme.md

 Head over to [React](https://reactjs.org) website for documentation on how to use it.
 Only Ink's methods will be documented in this readme.

-**Note:** This is documentation for Ink 4 and 5.
-If you're looking for docs on Ink 3, check out [this release](https://github.com/vadimdemedes/ink/tree/v3.2.0).

 ---

 <div align="center">
 	<p>
 		<p>
 			<sup>
-				<a href="https://opencollective.com/vadimdemedes">My open source work is supported by the community ❤️</a>
+				<a href="https://opencollective.com/vadimdemedes">The original author's open source work is supported by the community ❤️</a>
 			</sup>
 		</p>
 	</p>